MalekJabri/CP4BA_Assets/installation/change route cp & cpd/readme.md

 The script will udpate the configuration and restart the serveral component.
 Please be patient !!
 It will take some time to propagte all the change.

-# Change the cp route (You only need to run it once for an openshift cluster):
+# Change the cp route ( run it once per openshift cluster):

    ./change_cp_route.sh